chinmich/cp-whitepaper/Friend-in-Debt-Our-First-Demonstration-of-the-Credit-Protocol.md

 tags: whitepaper-section
 order: 8
 headings:
-  - Friend in Debt Our First Demonstration of the Credit Protocol
   - Like Venmo on the Blockchain but Better
   - More than a Wallet Creating and Settling Social Debts
   - Unified Login Across Devices